SziNo/promptopia/README.md

 ## Description

-This video covers the basics of Next.js 13, including its app folder structure, client and server components, file-based routing, special files, serverless route handlers, and SEO.
+This project covers the basics of Next.js 13, including its app folder structure, client and server components, file-based routing, special files, serverless route handlers, and SEO.